Shall and will: US legal system

+Canadian statutes

+Canada's Interpretation Act, which applies to the interpretation of all federal statutes and regulations, provides that "shall" is to be construed as imperative.
+Similar law applies in at least some provinces.

 Technical contexts

 In many requirement specifications, particularly involving software, the words shall and will have special meanings.
 Most requirement specifications use the word shall to denote something that is required, while reserving the will for simple statement about the future (especially since "going to" is typically seen as too informal for legal contexts).
 However, some documents deviate from this convention and use the words shall, will, and should to denote the strength of the requirement.
 Some requirement specifications will define the terms at the beginning of the document.

-Shall and will are distinguished by NASA and Wikiversity as follows:
+Shall and will are distinguished by NASA as follows: